AnthonyKendall/Wazuh/README.md

 Once you do this.
 Navigate to "Incoming Webhooks".
 From here, turn the feature on.
 Once on, take the Webhook URL and add it over to the Wazuh manager.

-I went ahead and added the integration into the Wazuh manager and the alerts are coming back to Slack now.
+I went ahead and added the integration into the Wazuh manager.
+I am looking for specific rule.id's and a severity level to trigger.
+For exmaple, failed logins would trigger and then send back to Slack for an alert.

 ![Snag_124612ab](https://github.com/user-attachments/assets/b8c12e9d-1ce6-4415-9ae9-62f28508e590)